You drink the place in right along with your booze and neither is meant to go down too smoothly.

 The walls here used to be white, two decades ago; now even the low-slung ceiling swirls with color.

 Murals of skeletons and half-dressed dames cover those surfaces not acned with countless band stickers, which serve as the calling cards of groups from all over the world who have come to this dark corner of Vegas to play the bar that’s become most synonymous with it.

-With a four-day party that begins on Thursday, the Double Down Saloon will celebrate turning 20, and in that time, it's become as much a Vegas totem as Wayne Newton's frozen-in-place coif, Elvis' golden shades and Frank Sinatra's bloated liver.
+Nov.
+30, the Double Down Saloon celebrated its 27th anniversary, and in that time, it’s become as much a Vegas totem as Wayne Newton’s frozen-in-place coif, Elvis’ golden shades and Frank Sinatra’s weary liver.

-"I wear my Double Down shirt a lot, I travel a lot, and I've had people come up to me and say, 'Oh, the Double Down,' in Tokyo, in Europe," says Allan Carter, founder of Vegas-based record label SquidHat Records and drummer in Portland's Attack Ships on Fire.
-"It is a universally recognized symbol."
+“I wear my Double Down shirt a lot, I travel a lot, and I’ve had people come up to me and say, ‘Oh, the Double Down,’ in Tokyo, in Europe,” says Allan Carter, founder of Vegas-based record label SquidHat Records.
+“It is a universally recognized symbol.”

-Globetrotting chef and TV personality Anthony Bourdain counts it among the top five bars in the world, while fellow Travel Channel staple Samantha Brown has also sung the joint's praises.
+Late globetrotting chef and TV personality Anthony Bourdain counted it among the top five bars in the world, while fellow Travel Channel staple Samantha Brown also has sung the joint’s praises.